The Cat Concerto: Plagiarism dispute

-In the same year that MGM produced The Cat Concerto, Warner Bros. released a similar Merrie Melodies cartoon titled Rhapsody Rabbit, directed by Friz Freleng and featuring Bugs Bunny facing off against an unnamed mouse.
-Both cartoons shared nearly identical gags, featured the same piece by Franz Liszt, and had similar endings.
-The studios accused each other of plagiarism when both films were submitted for the 1947 Academy Awards ceremony.
+In the same year that MGM produced The Cat Concerto, Warner Bros. released a similar Merrie Melodies cartoon titled Rhapsody Rabbit (1946), directed by Friz Freleng and featuring Bugs Bunny facing off against an unnamed mouse.
+Both cartoons shared nearly identical gags and featured the same piece by Franz Liszt.
+The production for both short films coincided around the same periods, with Jakob Gimpel's piano recording for Rhapsody Rabbit being done first in February 1946, two months before Calvin Jackson recorded for The Cat Concerto.